LiorKogan/StreamSampler/README.md

 --

 A [stream](https://en.wikipedia.org/wiki/Stream_(computing)) is a sequence of data elements made available over time.
-The number of elements in the stream is usually unknown a priori and can be large or even infinite.
+The number of elements in the stream is usually unknown a priori and can be large or infinite.

-A **stream sampler** maintains one or more up-to-date sample sets, each with a fixed number of elements.

-We concentrate here on [simple random samples](https://www.scribbr.com/methodology/simple-random-sampling/): for each sample set, each stream element (from the start of the sampling till the latest element available) has an equal chance of being a member.
+For a stream, a _simple random sample set_ is a sample set where each stream element (from the start of the sampling till the latest available element) has an equal chance of being a member.

-Up-to-dateness means that each sample set remains a simple random sample as stream element becomes available.
+A **stream sampler** maintains one or more up-to-date simple random sample sets, each with a fixed number of elements.
+Up-to-dateness means that each sample set remains a simple random sample set as stream element becomes available.

 Stream samplers are implemented using [online algorithms](https://en.wikipedia.org/wiki/Online_algorithm): The size of the stream is unknown, and only [one pass](https://en.wikipedia.org/wiki/One-pass_algorithm) over the stream is possible.

-The memory size required by each stream sampler is constant and very small.
+The time complexity of stream samplers is linear or [sub-linear](https://en.wikipedia.org/wiki/Time_complexity#Sub-linear_time), and the space complexity is constant.

 The following seven unweighted [sampling without replacement](https://en.wikipedia.org/wiki/Simple_random_sample) [reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling) [randomized](https://en.wikipedia.org/wiki/Randomized_algorithm) algorithms are implemented: